 Traveling on the Indonesian island of Java, one of the most iconic sites is Borobudur Temple.
 It’s located only about an hour from Yogyakarta, making it accessible by car (rented or with a service like Uber).

-Seeing the sunrise is a big deal at Borobudur, and there are plenty of tours that will pick you up at your hotel.
+Seeing the sunrise at Borobudur is a big deal, and there are plenty of tours that will pick you up at your hotel.
 The hardest part is rising early.
 However, the views are more than worth it!
 The goal is to reach the top of the temple before the sun begins to rise.

 Going down, you can take your time and be enchanted by the many stupas, bas-reliefs, and other ornate decorations, such as the 504 Buddha statues.
 The Buddhas are carved in various poses, and the reliefs teach lessons about cause and effect, human passions, and inherent nature.